Robustified Domain Adaptation: Related Works

-As most of robust training approaches requires labels, the first label-free robust training strategy, adversarial logit pairing (ALP), is proposed by Kannan et al.~\cite{Goodfellow2018ALP}.
-It applies an additional loss term that constraints the pairwise logit feature distance between a clean sample and adversarial sample.
-Further, Zhang et al.~\cite{Jordan2019TRADE} proposed tradeoff-inspired adversarial defense via surrogate-loss minimization (TRADES) which separates model accuracy on clean data and model robustness into two loss terms based on theoretical derivation.
-Label-free robust training approaches has been utilized in semi-supervise learning to train robust models~\cite{alayrac2019labels,carmon2019unlabeled}.
-In our work we also apply one of label-free robust training approaches to enhance the model robustness on target domain.
+Most of the robust training approaches require labels.
+For example, Kannan et~al.~\cite{Goodfellow2018ALP} proposed the first label-free robust training strategy, adversarial logit pairing (ALP).
+It applies an additional loss term constraining the pairwise logit feature distance between a clean-adversarial sample pair.
+Later, TRADES~\cite{Jordan2019TRADE} proposed a trade-off-inspired adversarial defense via surrogate-loss minimization, which measures model accuracy on clean samples and model robustness on adversarial samples with two separate loss terms derived theoretically.
+Label-free robust training approaches have been attempted for various semi-supervised learning tasks~\cite{alayrac2019labels,carmon2019unlabeled}.

-{\bf Metric learning for model robustness.} Our work is also related to the metric learning methods that explicitly enforce intra-class compactness and inter-class separability of the extracted features.
+\textbf{Metric learning in adversarial defense and UDA.} Our work also relates to metric learning methods that explicitly enforce intra-class compactness and inter-class separability of the extracted features.
 Two of the widely used metric learning strategies are contrastive loss \cite{LeCun2006tSNE} and triplet loss \cite{Schroff2015Triplet}.
-Several previous works have applied these metric learning methods in adversarial attack and defense \cite{Mao2019Metric, Li2019Metric} and unsupervised domain adaptation \cite{kang2019contrastive}.
-Our proposed SAA-contrastive loss can be considered as a novel variant of contrastive loss to align target clean and adversarial samples with their corresponding source class samples.
+Several previous works have applied these metric learning methods in adversarial attack and defense \cite{Li2019Metric,Mao2019Metric} and unsupervised domain adaptation \cite{kang2019contrastive,laiz2019using}.
+Our proposed SAA-contrastive loss can be considered as a novel variant of the contrastive loss to align target clean and adversarial samples with their corresponding source class samples.